‘The Odd Couple’ at Thunder Bay Theatre pushes some conventions

 The poker ensemble: Speed is played by Farrell Tatum.
 I don’t know if the director cast a woman as Speed out of necessity, or choice, but Ms. Tatum does a pretty nice job of playing the cigar-chomping obsessive poker player.
 Rather than pretend Speed is a man when clearly it is not the case (the attractive Ms. Tatum could not even fake that, the pronouns in the play are changed to “she” in referring to Speed.

-Herein lies some of the interesting questions that arise when doing a period play with modern actors, and the director, Anthony Guest, makes choices in the context of his needs in 2018.
-“Of course, I can cast a woman to play Speed,” Guest probably said.
-And who’s to argue, except Neil Simon, who is well-known to be very persnickety about monkeying with his plays.
-But while casting an actress and giving her a vape cigar to puff, why not go further and change the time to the present.
+Herein lies some of the interesting questions that arise when doing a period play with modern actors.
+But while casting an actress and giving her a vape cigar to puff, why not go further and change the time to the present?
 In that case, though, I can think of one line that would have to be ditched or changed.
-There is a reference to the Odd Couple’s eight-room upper-eastside apartment carrying a rent of $240 per month.
+There is a reference to the Odd Couple’s eight-room upper east-side apartment carrying a rent of $240 per month.
 I seriously doubt that was the case even in 1965.
-So, if Simon can make stuff up for the story, I say why can’t the director too!

 The casting of both Ms. Tatum and Mr. Moore raise fascinating questions and debate fodder (to me, anyway) about what is ripe to play with when working with a play.
 David Mamet, for example, shut down a production of his Oleanna when the director changed one of the characters to being gay.

-The rest if the ensemble is mostly very solid as well.
-Matthew Porter embodies the nerdy, whiny, cringing Vinnie in his physical acting and look, accented by a very strange hair-do that works perfectly for the role.
-Another highlight are Grace Taylor and Rebecca Taylor.
+The rest of the ensemble is mostly very solid as well.
+Zach Lusk embodies the nerdy, whiny, cringing Vinnie in his physical acting and look, accented by a very strange hair-do that works perfectly for the role.
+Other highlights are Grace Taylor and Rebecca Taylor.
 Twins in real-life, the sisters deliciously play The Pigeon sisters, the upstairs British hotties that date Oscar and Felix.
 The Taylors shine on stage like beacons of adorable sex for these two struggling divorcees.
 Jake Lanier is a solid Roy, a gruff and plaintive New Yorker.

 The role of Murray is played by Caleb Richards.
 Here again, I raise questions about the choices by actor and director.
 Mr. Richards is never seen in a police uniform of any kind in three sequences.
 This is typically not the case as Murray, in at least one scene, is most often in other productions dressed in at least a police shirt and badge to assert his “I’m a cop ya know” bonafides.
 Too, Mr. Caleb sports a modern beard, a definite No No in the New York police department of 1965 unless he was an undercover cop like Frank Serpico, which is not the case.

 Quibbles?
 Probably.
 But when you take on one of the most oft seen and performed comedies of the last 100 years of theater, there is a responsibility to bring new, coherent wrinkles to the production while also honoring the text of a living playwright and the context of a play.
-From a technical standpoint, Mr. Guests’s choices and allowances seem a bit loose and inconsistent to an “Odd Couple” aficionado.
+From a technical standpoint, the directors’ choices and allowances seem a bit loose and inconsistent to this “Odd Couple” aficionado.

 However (and this is the takeaway from this production), Neil Simon’s timeless writing is in very capable hands with this cast and crew, and it makes for a lovely night out at the theatre, especially in Alpena where winter is fighting off spring like a pug boxer who just won’t go down.